mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter3.md

 ## Using Azure Storage Emulator to Develop Locally

-Even though this bootcamp is all about the cloud and using Azure, it doesn't mean that we need to be connected to the cloud to develop and test our work.
+Even though this workshop is all about the cloud and using Azure, it doesn't mean that we need to be connected to the cloud to develop and test our work.

 In fact, an important aspect of a technology stack is being able to quickly and easily create an isolated (and local) environment for development and testing.